FlyteWizard/CV_Portfolio/README.md

 # Hello!

 My name is Dominique Charlebois 🐱 if you haven't guessed yet.
-I am in my 2nd/3rd year of education at UVic 🎉.
-I am in the engineering program following the computer science learning path.
-I have completed a co-op at a local startup, a work study with UVic, a pilot project with UVic, a part-time employment at a local startup, and I plan on doing more. 😊 I enjoy frontend development and design.
+I am in my 2nd/3rd year at UVic 🎉.
+I am studying Computer Science.
+I have completed an internship with a local startup, a work study with UVic, a pilot project with UVic, and a part-time remote employment with a local startup. 😊 I enjoy frontend development and design.

 Down below will be links to my social media, and my personal websites.

-Feel free to stalk me on the internet!

 ---